 It may feel like strange and uncharted territory to lead discussions on well-being, but we have found that workers across the organization are hungry for discussion and learning skills together.
 Moreover, they are ready to engage in such efforts to support one another.
 As leaders, you have extra burden on you, and we want you to both share these resources and use them to bolster yourselves as well.

-The Cope Program has developed a concise tip sheet for managers during COVID-19, and these tips are explained with further detail and ideas in the video “Fostering Resilience During COVID-19 for Your Staff: Pearls for Managers and Leaders” by Christina Mangurian, MD, MAS.
+The Cope Program has developed a concise tip sheet for managers during COVID-19, as well as a guide to managing the re-entry process for workers returning on-site.
+These tips are explained with further detail and ideas in the video “Fostering Resilience During COVID-19 for Your Staff: Pearls for Managers and Leaders” by Christina Mangurian, MD, MAS.